 “I am a life-long learner!
 I look for ways and opportunities that challenge me and I learn from them.
 I always knew that my job as a Psychologist would be exciting but I never knew there could be more”.

-The Global Career Counsellor Certification not only added value in terms of knowledge but also gave Shreya the confidence and passion to strike back as a Good Counsellor.
-The course adds immense value and credibility through its International certification of repute, as the program certificate is directly couriered from UCLA Extension.
+The Global Career Counsellor Program not only added value in terms of knowledge but also gave Shreya the confidence and passion to strike back as a Good Counsellor.
+The course adds immense value and credibility through the Record of Participation by UCLA Extension and Green Belt Certificate by Univariety.

 Today, Shreya is a recognized Counsellor who is an expert in child psychology and career counselling for high-school students.
 What a powerful package, isn’t it?
-Soon after her M.A. and Global Career Counsellor Certification course, Shreya was promoted as a Senior Psychologist at the private clinic.
+Soon after her M.A. and Global Career Counsellor Program, Shreya was promoted as a Senior Psychologist at the private clinic.